A spiritual retreat

 In a time when chaos mounts and relentless attacks aim to wear us down, rest and play are not luxuries — they are acts of resistance.

 Camp Ground was created for those who already know how to do the hard, necessary work for their communities.
-It i a retreat for justice workers, healers, and organizers to tend to their own spirits — to nourish the soul behind the labor.
+It is a retreat for justice workers, healers, and organizers to tend to their own spirits — to nourish the soul behind the labor.

 At Camp Ground, we gather in an iterative, multi-faith community rooted in anti-oppression and anti-racism.
 We offer space for rest, reflection, and joy so that those who move mountains for others can remember they, too, deserve to be held.